 - Basic first aid items

-Bandages and hand sanitizers always come in handy whether you are sightseeing or enjoying the outdoor activities.
-For more complete suggested list, visit here.
+Bandages and hand sanitizers always come in handy whether you are sightseeing or enjoying outdoor activities.
+For a complete suggested list, visit here.

 Bring any prescription or over-the-counter medication you normally use and make sure you bring more than enough to last your entire trip.
 Allergy medication, upset stomach remedies and anti-motion sickness medication are some of the common items on the list.

 Sunscreen, aloe gel for sunburns, earplugs, an extra pair of glasses or contacts, and insect repellent are also suggested by the Government of Canada.

 - Contact card

 Think about carrying a card containing important information about you in case of a medical emergency.
 As an added safety net, did you know that you can register with the Registration of Canadians Abroad service?
 This free service will allow you to stay connected to Canada in case of an emergency abroad or at home.

 Make sure to carry proof of your health insurance coverage when travelling.
 In your kit, you may also want to carry a copy of your immunization record.

 If you have any questions about your travel destination or the details of your travel plans, consult your BC licensed travel agent.
 Consumer Protection BC licenses and regulates travel agents and wholesalers in the province.
 To learn more or to find a licensed travel agent or wholesaler, explore our website.